 If you are experiencing clogged sewers and drains, you may be wondering what a Sewer Video Inspection is and what it does.
 These tools help to diagnose problems and ensure that the entire sewer line is working properly.
-Sewer Inspection Los Angeles can also prevent further damage to your home or property.
+Sewer inspection can also prevent further damage to your home or property.
 This process uses a high-resolution camera and a radio transmitter to provide detailed images and videos of any problem areas.
 The plumber can use these images to determine the cause of the problem, and the video camera helps to minimize costly excavation work.

 In order to conduct a Sewer Video Inspection, a camera is inserted into the pipeline through a cleanout port.
 The technician will use a CTV or monitor to see the inside of the pipeline.
 A small hole is dug to allow the technician to insert the camera.
 The camera and cable are connected by a long cable to the equipment for viewing.
 A camera technician will also walk the customer through the inspection to ensure that the pipe is in working order.

 A Sewer Video Inspection can cost anywhere from $100 to $2700.
 A quality one can cost between $250 and $1329, with the average cost hovering around $785.
 While this may seem expensive, you’ll have more peace of mind knowing that the sewer line inspection company will give you a detailed walk-through and report with photos of the problem areas.
 And because the camera can take images up to 330 feet, it can reveal hidden problems in your pipes.